What is the main cause of mitochondrial disease?

 When cells lack the energy they need, they stop performing and may begin to die.
 If many mitochondria are affected, especially in vital organs, mitochondrial disease can be very serious and even fatal.

 Some types of mitochondrial disease affect only one organ, while others impact multiple organs.
-In some cases, distinct patterns of organ involvement have been given mitochondrial ‘syndrome names’ such as Alper’s, Leigh’s disease, MELAS or MERRF.
+In some cases, distinct patterns of organ involvement have been given mitochondrial ‘syndrome names’; examples of these types of mitochondrial diseases include Alper’s, Leigh’s disease, MELAS or MERRF.

 How is mitochondrial disease classified?